• Skip to primary navigation

 Builders

-Companies in this group are often comprised of people with technical backgrounds and I’ll wager most engineers fall into this segment.
-Common characteristics include conducting a lot of technical research and product development, often including building multiple prototypes and/or spending over $100,000.
-Software firms often fall into this segment by investing early in coders to build out their idea.
-Near the end of their R&D cycle, they will then start to consider their intellectual property options as well as the hiring of salespeople.
+Companies in this group often comprise people with technical backgrounds, and I’ll wager most engineers fall into this segment.
+Common characteristics include conducting extensive technical research and product development, frequently involving the construction of multiple prototypes and/or expenditures exceeding $100,000.
+Software firms often fall into this segment by investing early in coders to build out their ideas.
+Near the end of their R&D cycle, they will start to consider their intellectual property options and the hiring of salespeople.
 These two actions often occur late enough that money is tight and the opportunity to make course corrections is not feasible.

-Observation: Waiting too long to explore steps on how to monetize an idea and learn about the market that will buy your product can result in missed opportunities and wasted cash.
+Observation: Waiting too long to explore ways to monetize an idea and learn about the market that will buy your product can result in missed opportunities and wasted cash.

 Pushers

-These entrepreneurs think they will be able to redefine an existing marketplace despite well-known and entrenched competition.
+Despite well-known and entrenched competition, these entrepreneurs think they can redefine an existing marketplace.
 Many will not consider that the entrenched competition could pivot should the inventor’s idea become a threat.
-The competition often has deeper pockets, well-developed manufacturing, distribution, branding and customers that afford them a significant advantage.
+The competition often has deeper pockets, well-developed manufacturing, distribution, and branding, along with customers that afford them a significant advantage.
 Of course, these companies also offer an opportunity since any one of them might want to buy out or license that idea.

 Observation: Instead of planning to disrupt established competition, consider the various methods for protecting your idea and whether licensing will make sense.